Skip to main content

 Records/sections can be sorted by page number, relevance score, date, title, or the length of the document.

+They can be sorted before or after they’ve been grouped into their respective document types.
 For a given sort feature, the records can be sorted in either ascending or descending order, which you can control using the up and down arrows next to the sort feature selector.

 Filtering Records

+InQuery gives users many different ways to filter out pages and records from the exhibit list and the final case file.
 Users may want to filter out pages that are blank, duplicate, or otherwise not relevant to the case, like fax cover sheets or administrative forms that are not relevant to the case.
+The main way to filter out records in InQuery is at the record level, which can be done by using the “Filter” button in the exhibit list tool section.

 You can filter records by the provider name, document type, tag, or relevance score.
 You can apply multiple filters at once.